- Best Bets: Native Plants to Attract Pollinators

 - MGNV YouTube Pollinator Videos

-- Vitual Classes: Partnering with Pollinators, Small Space Gardening for Pollinators, Welcoming Birds to Your Garden, Welcoming Butterflies to Your Garden
+- Vitual Classes: Native Trees & Shrubs for Pollinators, Partnering with Pollinators, Small Space Gardening for Pollinators, Welcoming Birds to Your Garden, Welcoming Butterflies to Your Garden

 The loss or fragmentation of wildlife habitat due to human incursion, invasive or non-native species, changes in climate, lower genetic diversity, disease, herbicides, pesticides, parasitism, and predation pose challenges to the survival of many species.

 In the case of the declining monarch butterfly population, deforestation in Mexico has reduced overwintering sites.
 In the United States, agricultural practices and expansion have reduced monarch breeding sites through the destruction of milkweed (host plant to monarch caterpillars).
 Added to these threats are the extreme weather conditions occurring in the US, Canada, and Mexico.

 In the case of declining native bee populations, loss of the complex native woodland, field, and meadow habitats to agriculture and urban/suburban sprawl have replaced many native flowers with impervious surfaces and weeds.
 The Mid-Atlantic Region has nearly 500 different native bee species according to the Eastern Ecological Science Center.
 Most are ground nesters and about 20%-45% are pollen specialists, meaning that they use only pollen from one species (or genus) of plants.
 When those plants disappear so do the bees with which they have a mutualistic relationship.